Hotklou2404/ConvenientBlueprints/README.md

 4. Move `ModComponent.dll` and `ModSettings.dll` into the `Mods` folder in your TLD install directory.
 5. Run The Long Dark once.
 It should generate a subfolder in your `Mods` folder.
 6. Download `ConvenientBlueprints.modcomponent` from the [releases page](https://github.com/Hotklou2404/ConvenientBlueprints/releases).
-7. Move `ConvenientBlueprints.modcomponent` into the `ModComponentZips` folder within your mods folder.
+7. Move `ConvenientBlueprints.modcomponent` into the `ModComponentZips` folder within your `Mods` folder.

 In the end your folder structure should look something like this: `TheLongDark\Mods\ModComponentZips\ConvenientBlueprints.modcomponent`.